 All three variations of the Schnauzer scored in the top 40 for obedience & working intelligence.
 While this may seem impressive (and it is!), you’re probably wondering how we came to this conclusion?
 It’s not like we arbitrarily came up with this ranking.

 The current list of smartest dogs was published by canine psychologist, Stanley Coren.
-In his intelligence trials to find the world’s smartest dog breed, he discovered a type of dog IQ, called obedience and working IQ.
-But what is this exactly?
+In his intelligence trials to rank the world’s smartest dog breed, he developed a way to measure a type of intelligence.
+This is called “obedience and working intelligence.”
+But what is it?

 OWI, as we’ll call it, measures how quickly a dog can learn a new command.
 In addition, it also measures how well a dog can retain their obedience training.
 And although there is some correlation between dog IQ and how good they are at obedience training, it doesn’t tell the full story.